MarianaCGRocha/EloGroup-lead-dashboard/README.md

 ### Available Scripts
 Scripts que você pode executar no projeto:
 In the project directory, you can run:

+-`npm install`
+Instala todas as dependências do projeto / Install all the project dependencies.

 - `npm start`
 Roda o projeto no modo de desenvolvimento / Runs the app in the development mode.